Ibn Saud: Personal life

-Ibn Saud was tall, his height reported as between 1.93 m (6 ft 4 in)Kenneth Williams.
-(1933) Ibn Saʻud: the puritan king of Arabia, J. Cape, p.
-21 and 1.98 m (6 ft 6 in).
-He was known to have a strong, charming, and charismatic personality that earned him respect among his people and foreign diplomats.
+Ibn Saud was very tall for a Saudi man of his time, his height reported as between 1.85m (6 ft 1 in) and 1.88m (6 ft 2 in).
+He was known to have a charming and charismatic personality that earned him respect among his people and some foreign diplomats.
 His family and others described Ibn Saud as an affectionate and caring man.

 Ibn Saud had twenty-two consorts.
 Many of his marriages were contracted in order to cement alliances with other clans, during the period when the Saudi state was founded and stabilized.
-He was the father of almost one hundred children, including forty-five sons.
-Mohammed Leopold Weiss reported in 1929 that one of his spouses poisoned Ibn Saud in 1924 which caused poor sight of one eye.
-He later forgave her, but at the same time divorced her.
+Aside from his legal wives, he also had concubines in his harem, who by definition were slaves (slavery in Saudi Arabia being legal).
+These included Baraka Al Yamaniyah.
+He was the father of almost one hundred children, including 45 sons.
+Muhammad Leopold Weiss reported in 1929 that one of Ibn Saud's spouses had poisoned the King in 1924, causing him to have poor sight in one eye.
+He later forgave her, but divorced her.

 One of the significant publications about Ibn Saud in the Western media was a comprehensive article by Noel Busch published in Life magazine in May 1943 which introduced him as a legendary monarch.

 Ibn Saud had a kennel for salukis, a dog breed originated in the Middle East.
-He gave two of his salukis, a male and a mate, to British Field Marshal Sir Henry Maitland Wilson who brought them to Washington D.C., USA.
-Of them, the male named Ch Abdul Farouk won a championship in the USA.
+He gave two of his salukis, a male and a mate, to British Field Marshal Sir Henry Maitland Wilson who brought them to Washington, D.C., USA.
+The male, named Ch Abdul Farouk, won a championship in the USA.